kubernetes/website/content/en/docs/concepts/workloads/controllers/deployment.md

 Pods with `.spec.template` if the number of Pods is less than the desired number.

 {{< note >}}
-You should not create other pods whose labels match this selector, either directly, by creating another Deployment, or by creating another controller such as a ReplicaSet or a ReplicationController.
-If you do so, the first Deployment thinks that it created these other pods.
+You should not create other Pods whose labels match this selector, either directly, by creating another Deployment, or by creating another controller such as a ReplicaSet or a ReplicationController.
+If you do so, the first Deployment thinks that it created these other Pods.
 Kubernetes does not stop you from doing this.
 {{< /note >}}

 If you have multiple controllers that have overlapping selectors, the controllers will fight with each